nicholaswilde/turing-pi-cluster/README.md

   3. Copy the `example.hosts.yml` inventory file to `hosts.yaml`.
 Make sure it has the `master` and `nodes` configured correctly.
   4. Edit the `ingress_server_ip` in `group_vars/all.yml` and set them each to an IP address of one of the nodes.
 (Change any other variables in that file as necessary.)
-     If you have Traefik installed,  you can get the Ingress IP by running `make geting`
+     If you have Traefik installed, you can get the Ingress IP by running `make geting` Also, if `ingress_server_ip` is empty and traefik is deployed, the playbook will get the `ingress_server_ip` automatically.
   5. Run the playbook:

      ```bash